jeremyhilado/seir-224-project-2/presentations.md

 # Presentations

-Each group will present their project to the class starting at **2:30pm on Thursday, May 12th**.
+Each group will present their project to the class starting at **2:30pm on Thursday, July 21st**.

 Following the 10-minute presentation, 10 minutes will be allotted for questions.
 We suggest the following structure: